cyberinferno/simple-remote-port-monitor/README.md

 # Simple remote port monitor tool

-A simple configurable tool to monitor remote ports and notify if connectivity fails. **Discord channel** as well as **Email** notifications are currently available.
+A simple configurable tool to monitor remote ports and notify if connectivity fails.
+If the application is running in same server as the service, a command can be configured to be executed on connectivity check failure.

+**Discord channel** as well as **Email** notifications are currently available.

 ## Requirement